 Bangalore is a great place to buy pure silk sarees.
 Bangalore silk saris are quite famous all over the world.
 Places like Bangalore, Varanasi and Jaipur are reputed for their own style of saree making using different fabrics like georgette, silk, organza, etc

-Tangail, Dhoneokali, Shantipuri and Begumpuri are popular styles of Bengal handlooms saris in the lower price range.
+Tangail, Dhoneokali, Shantipuri and Begumpuri are popular styles of Bengal handlooms sarees in the lower price range.
 Of these, Tangail which comes from Fulia, has a fine texture, with its 100s count fabric and highly stylized motifs, while Dhoneokali is known for its stripes and checks

 All the fashion in India starts from Bombay because of bollywood.
 Bombay is famous for Bombay saris.
 Bombay silk sarees are well known all over the world.
 Embroidered Bombay sarees have made a mark in the fashion world

 From traditional vegetarian fair to fast foods, from nine-yard sarees to the latest in fashion.
 Chennai has vivid contrasts that are a pleasant surprise.
-Chennai sarees include Block printed sarees, Hand painted sarees, India silk sarees, printed silk sarees, pure silk sarees, kanchipuram sarees, mysore silk sarees, aarani silk sarees, hand loom silks, festival silk sarees, etc
+Chennai sarees include Block printed sarees, Hand painted sarees, India silk sarees, printed silk sarees, pure silk sarees, Kanchipuram silk sarees, mysore silk sarees, aarani silk sarees, hand loom silks, festival silk sarees, etc

-Gadwal Sarees show strong design links to the silk border – Cotton body Sarees of the eastern Central Deccan.
+Gadwal Silk Sarees show strong design links to the silk border – Cotton body Sarees of the eastern Central Deccan.
 Most Gadwal Sarees are woven with interlocked – weft borders of contrasting colours.
 It is believed that the brocading abilities of many of the weavers in Gadwal originate from Banaras, where a local Maharaja sent their ancestors to learn brocade weaving skills

 In India, majority of women wear sari.
 The sari is a long piece of cloth about a meter wide and 5 to 51/2meters long.
 The sari is draped over a long skirt.
 A tight fitting blouse known as choli is worn on the upper part of the body and petticoat.

-The traditional Kerala sari is hand woven.
+The traditional Kerala saree is hand woven.
 It’s 100 per cent cotton.
 The jari or the kasavu is one of the best.
 The traditional design was a 1inch to 6-7 inch pallu.
 And the body of the sari was plain.
 But now of course, the pallu goes up to one meter.
 And one can find booties and such on the body itself.
 Designs of flowers and

 The classic Madurai handloom sari in India is woven from very shiny, highly mercerized cotton with glistening silky borders, which used to be made of silk, but are now mostly polyester or shiny cotton.
 The cloth is airy and lightweight, perfect for the very hot climate.
 Madurai also produces very beautiful block printed sarees called “Sungari”